Navigating U.S. tariffs and

 Required documents vary by many factors, such as value, type of goods, and country of origin.
 If you’re not familiar with international shipping, the best option is to work with a customs broker or use a tool that can help you identify what paperwork is necessary.

 - Use FedEx International Shipping Assist to see a quick list of the customs documents you need.
-For more complex shipments and compliance research, try FedEx Global Trade Manager.
+For more complex shipments and compliance research, use FedEx Global Trade Manager.
 Access documents and verify specific country requirements.

 - Once you're done, you can submit your documents right away.
 It's convenient and free to use FedEx Electronic Trade Documents.